 - Storage-based data deduplication reduces the amount of storage needed for a given set of files.
 It is most effective in applications where many copies of very similar or even identical data are stored on a single disk—a surprisingly common scenario.
 In the case of data backups, which routinely are performed to protect against data loss, most data in a given backup remain unchanged from the previous backup.
 Common backup systems try to exploit this by omitting (or hard linking) files that haven’t changed or storing differences between files.
 Neither approach captures all redundancies, however.
 Hard-linking does not help with large files that have only changed in small ways, such as an email database; differences only find redundancies in adjacent versions of a single file (consider a section that was deleted and later added in again, or a logo image included in many documents).

 - Network data deduplication is used to reduce the number of bytes that must be transferred between endpoints, which can reduce the amount of bandwidth required.
 See WAN optimization for more information.

 - Virtual servers benefit from deduplication because it allows nominally separate system files for each virtual server to be coalesced into a single storage space.
 At the same time, if a given server customizes a file, deduplication will not change the files on the other servers—something that alternatives like hard links or shared disks do not offer.
 Backing up or making duplicate copies of virtual environments is similarly improved.

 Try Data Deduplication for Windows on your computer:

-Use the CONTACT FORM to ask for a free full functional trial registration!
+Use the CONTACT FORM to ask for a freeware registration!
 You can test the program to see the benefits on your system!
 You can download Data Deduplication for Windows HERE: